-Globalization is an effort to reduce geographical and political barriers and allows countries to share their trades, ideas, people and even cultures.
+Globalisation is an effort to reduce geographical and political barriers and allows countries to share their trades, ideas, people and even cultures.
 It made the whole world a global village.
 Though globalisation has a deep root in the ancient era, it caught a pace after world wars to overcome global economic recession.

 It is led by three dominant bodies- the world trade organization, the world bank and the international monetary fund that make global trade smooth and promote international businesses in deprived and emerging countries.
-The process of liberalization and globalization in India began in the year 1991 under the then finance minister Manmohan Singh.
+The process of liberalization and globalisation in India began in the year 1991 under the then finance minister Manmohan Singh.